Mah Nà Mah Nà: Commercially licensed versions

 In the late 1960s, the original tune was featured in an American television commercial, but the product being pitched has of yet been undetermined.
+The product was ice tea, nobody has determined the brand.

 The Muppets filmed a new version of the song in 2005, for a New Zealand charity called CanTeen.
 In the ad, an updated version of the Mahna Mahna puppet was puppeteered and voiced by Bill Barretta, and the lyrics were changed to "Bandanana", supporting CanTeen's "Bandana Week".

 It was featured in the 2005 pilot of the sitcom Committed where Marni attempted to get her date to sing a duet with her in a restaurant, and continued to appear in the background in later episodes as her ringtone.

 In the 2011 episode "The Firefly" of Fringe, the song was playing on a record player in Walter Bishop's home while he was creating a formula to restore the missing pieces of his brain—pieces which were surgically removed years before in an agreement with William Bell.

 In "This Is My House, This Is My Home," the (2011) season eight finale of One Tree Hill, Nathan Scott performs this song with his daughter, Lydia, as wife Haley James Scott watches.

 At the BBC's Children in Need 2011 telethon, Kermit and Miss Piggy introduced a performance of the song, which featured many stars of British television, including Harry Hill, Noel Edmonds and Gary Lineker.

 Cee Lo Green samples the song in his original Christmas song "All I Need Is Love" which features guest vocals by The Muppets for his 2012 holiday album Cee Lo's Magic Moment.

-A modified version of the song featured in adverts for the BN biscuit in the United Kingdom, which referenced the biscuits' name.
+In the late 1990s, a modified version of the song featured in adverts for BN biscuits in the United Kingdom, which referenced the biscuits' name.

-The Australian sunscreen company Banana Boat used a version of the song with lyrics as a jingle.
+In Australia, the sunscreen company Banana Boat used a version of the song with lyrics as a jingle.

-In 2007, it was used for a Saturn Aura commercial.
+In 2007, it was used in a Saturn Aura commercial.

+The Argentinian food company, Lucchetti, used a version of the song as a jingle of "Mamá Lucchetti".

 In 2017, it served as the soundtrack for a Ford Explorer commercial, "For What Matters Most," in which a father and daughter make repeated trips to a hardware store while building a "Pinewood derby" car.